fankyorg/fankyorg.github.io/_posts/2022-2-2-DNSExfiltrationP1.md

 To configure my Ubuntu DNS server, I used [this article](https://hinty.io/devforth/dns-exfiltration-of-data-step-by-step-simple-guide/).
 If you want to build in your own LAB with a DNS server which is reachable via internet, then I highly recommend following this article.

 Thats it for today.
-In the next blogpost
+The topic of part 2 will be how to discover and prevent data exfiltartion via DNS.
+Thanks for reading!